manpagez: man pages & more

 not present at all, nor was most of the Teletype's extended character

 set.
-AT&T commissioned a "special" font to ensure no loss of
+AT&T commissioned a "special" font to retain their accustomed

 repertoire.